Bethwel123/week4-assignment/README.md

 ## Usage
 ### File Read & Write Challenge
 Run the script file_read_
-write_challenge.py.
+files.py.
 Enter the name of the file to read.
-The script will read the file, modify its content, and write the modified content to a new file.
+The script will read the file and write the content to a new file.
 ### Error Handling Lab
 Run the script error_handling_lab.py.
 Enter the name of the file to read.